Dental veneers are thin shells that are tooth-coloured and made from either porcelain or other durable materials such as composite resin.

 Dental insurance providers do not usually cover veneers as it is often considered a cosmetic procedure (even though they can restore tooth function and improve longevity).
 Regular health insurance will only cover major dental treatments.
 Instead, if upfront costs are a concern for you, you may opt for a comprehensive finance or payment plan.
 These plans allow you to pay for your veneers over a certain amount of time by making repayments over a specified duration.
 Payment plans can be customised to best suit your budget and needs and allow more people to access high-quality dental care without worrying about the cost.
 While health insurance may not cover the cost of your veneers, many other financial options can help you attain your dream smile.
 In some cases, we can help you gain early access to superannuation funds to cover major dental treatments, including restorative work involving crowns and veneers.

-The cost of dental veneers will be dependent on whether you opt for a porcelain or resin material and the condition of your teeth and gums.
-In Australia, the average price of porcelain veneers is between $850–$2,000 per tooth.
-Alternatively, composite veneers can cost between $300–$1,500 per tooth.
+The cost of veneers will be dependent on whether you opt for a porcelain or resin material and the condition of your teeth and gums.
+In Australia, the average price of porcelain veneers is between $850–$3,000 per tooth.
+Alternatively, composite veneers can cost between $200–$1,200 per tooth.
 Porcelain veneers are more expensive as they are created by a ceramist in a dental laboratory using high-grade ceramic materials.
 Porcelain is sturdier and more durable than resin veneers; however, both can transform the visual appeal of your teeth and allow for a complete smile makeover.
-The cost of veneers will vary depending on the individual case and how complex your dental issues are – this includes whether your teeth need to undergo significant preparation or health stabilisation before the procedure can begin.
+The cost of veneers will vary depending on the individual case and how complex your dental issues are – How much for veneers will depend on whether your teeth need to undergo significant preparation or health stabilisation before the procedure can begin.
 Just like a house is only as strong as its foundations – a dentist will not perform a veneer treatment on a tooth that has untreated decay or gum disease, as this can compromise the longevity of both the veneer and even the underlying tooth.

 How Much Are Composite Veneers?